 The Rhinoplasty Society of Europe

 A large part of his practice is also cosmetic rhinoplasty (female and male of all ages).
 Mr Jumeau teaches and operates publically at The Alfred and Royal Melbourne Hospitals.
-He is very active academically in rhinoplasty regularly travelling nationally and internationally to visit colleagues and attend conferences.
+He is very active academically in rhinoplasty, attending and presenting at national webinars and regularly travelling nationally and internationally to visit colleagues, attending and presenting at conferences and courses.

-Mr Jumeau worked in both public and private practice in ENT, Head and Neck Surgery for 14 years in Cairns, North Queensland as the primary provider of ENT services to the region.
+Mr Jumeau worked in both public and private practice in ENT, Head and Neck Surgery for 14 years in Cairns, North Queensland as the region’s primary provider of ENT services.
 This strong background in rural generalist ENT surgery garnered excellent experience in otology (ear), rhinology (nasal airway and sinus surgery) and paediatric ENT surgery.

-Mr Jumeau has also had an official consultant appointment at Monash Health (Victoria) for the past 7 years where he would work and teach in the field of rhinoplasty.
-This provided the professional stimulation of working in a large tertiary surgical unit, maintained strong links to his peers, academic upkeep and the enjoyment of being involved in the teaching of advanced ENT surgical trainees.
+For seven years between 2014 and 2020, Mr Jumeau had an official consultant appointment at Monash Health (Victoria), where he would work and teach in the field of rhinoplasty.
+This provided the professional stimulation of working in a large tertiary surgical unit, maintained strong links to his peers, academic upkeep and the enjoyment of being involved in teaching advanced ENT surgical trainees.